deakjahn/flutter_isolate_web/README.md

 this is where the main app receives messages from the worker/isolate.

 `onReceive` is the main messaging mechanism.
-Pass the `worker` and the unique name (returned to you as `context['name']`) to the isolate/worker so that it can store it and send its messages back:
+Pass the `worker` and the unique name (returned to you as `context['name']`) to the isolate/worker so that it can store it and use it to send its messages back:

 ```dart
 worker.send('unique-name', message);